submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 ## Overview

-The Shipyard project provides common tooling for creating K8s clusters with [kind](https://github.com/kubernetes-sigs/kind) (K8s in Docker) and provides a common Go framework for creating end to end tests.
+The Shipyard project provides common tooling for creating Kubernetes clusters with [kind](https://github.com/kubernetes-sigs/kind)
+(Kubernetes in Docker) and provides a common Go framework for creating end to end tests.
 Shipyard contains common functionality shared by other projects.
 Any project specific functionality should be part of that project.

 A base image `quay.io/submariner/shipyard-dapper-base` is created from Shipyard and contains all the tooling to build other projects and run